rebma-io/lab/docs/index.md

 # The Lab

-NOTE: This site is very early and there's very little here yet.
-Most of this needs to be moved from other recording systems first.
-If you have a request, please open a [Github Issue](https://github.com/rebma-io/lab/issues), and I'll see what I can do.
+NOTE: If you have a request, please open a [Github Issue](https://github.com/rebma-io/lab/issues), and I'll see what I can do.
 I try to limit my discussion to things I am somewhat confident about.